" "

 6. Request that Everything Communicated is Documented in Your Medical Record

 Why it matters: Ensuring that all discussions and events are recorded in your medical record creates an official account that can be referenced later.
-No everything that is communicate is reflected in the medical record.
-Ask that it is.
+Not everything that is communicate is reflected in the medical record.
+Ask and advocate that it is.

 How to do it: Politely ask healthcare providers to document your concerns, the information provided, and any agreed-upon next steps in your medical record.